sou7500/sou7500/README.md

 <p align = "left"><img src="https://github.com/sou7500/sou7500/blob/main/11-56-56-209_512.webp" width="300" height="250"/></p>

+### Education : B.Tech (Mechanical Engineering), Lovely Professional University

 #### This is my Data story

-♦ Powered by self-motivation and courage, autodidact, polishing skills and growing with learning.

-♦ Overcame fears by practically doing what I learned.
+♦ Learned and applied basics of Excel, SQL & python in graduation.

+♦ Financial and other restrictions forced me to think about my career objectives more precisely.

+♦ When started working as a MIS Executive, got interacted with data analysis & visualization, the very first time.

+♦ First analyzed data in Excel using pivot table, submit my first report, I found data analysis is something meant for me.

+♦ Researched over google, what it takes to be an Data Analyst, technical skills and interpersonal skills found a match.

+♦ Started polishing my skills using Youtube and Udemy, day by day I became better by learning with peers from all over the world.

-♦ Currently working on portfolio projects, improving portfolio schema on the go, and looking out for opportunities to achieve the dream I had 8 months ago.
+♦ Currently working on portfolio projects, and looking out for opportunities to achieve the dream I had 8 months ago.

 ### My Approach -  I learned, I attempted, I failed, I researched the cause of failure, I learned again, I attempted again and I succeeded.